nathantippy/Pronghorn-1/docs/_docs/home.md

 <img style="width:250px;" src="/Pronghorn/assets/gifs/encoding-jpgs-1.gif" />

 ## What is Pronghorn?
 Pronghorn is a pragmatic approach to an actor based framework.
-It is a staged event driven single machine embedded micro-framework written in Java, designed to be garbage-free, have a small memory footprint, and be as performant as possible.
+It is a staged event driven single machine embedded micro-framework written in Java, designed to be garbage-free, have a small memory footprint.

 ## Examples
 For a project built completely with Pronghorn, there is GreenLighting, an incredibly fast & lightweight microservices framework.